darkmastermindz/python-git-crashcourse/01_CrashCourse_Intro.md

 	t.left(90)
 ```

-Aside – *this* `for loop` *is an for each loop and reads as "for each x times counting from the range of 0 to 99" move turtle t forward by x then turn the turtle left 90 degrees.*
+Aside – *this* `for loop` *is an for each loop and reads as "for each x times counting from the range of 0 to 99" move turtle t forward by x then turn the turtle left 90 degrees."*

 In Terminal / Command Prompt type the following
 - `git add SquareSpiral.py`